Anant-mishra1729/Hash-hunt/README.md

 # Description

-## What is Image hashing ?
+## What is Image hashing?
-Image hashing is the process of using an hashing algorithm to assign a unique hash value to an image.
+Image hashing is the process of using a hashing algorithm to assign a unique hash value to an image.

 ### Test Image